The Wives of Henry VIII

 How the Marriage Ended: Annulled by Henry VIII after 24 years of marriage

 Catherine of Aragon was the daughter of the Catholic Monarchs of Spain, Ferdinand II of Aragon and Isabella I of Castile.
-Her marriage to Henry VIII in 1509 was politically advantageous, cementing the alliance between England and Spain.
-Before marrying Henry, Catherine had been wed to his older brother, Arthur, who died shortly after their union.
-Her subsequent marriage to Henry required a papal dispensation due to the biblical prohibition against marrying a brother’s widow, though Catherine always claimed the first marriage had not been consummated.
+Her marriage to Henry VIII in 1509 was a diplomatic victory, strengthening the alliance between England and Spain.
+Catherine had been married once before, to Henry’s older brother Arthur, but he died shortly after their wedding.

-Henry’s desire to marry Anne Boleyn and produce a male heir led him to seek an annulment from the Pope.
-When Rome refused, Henry broke with the Catholic Church entirely, creating the Church of England with himself at its head.
-In 1533, he officially declared his marriage to Catherine invalid and married Anne.
-Catherine was banished from court and forced to live her remaining years at Kimbolton Castle.
-She never stopped referring to herself as the rightful queen.
+Henry’s interest in Anne Boleyn and his desire for a male heir led him to petition the Pope for an annulment of his marriage to Catherine.
+When the Pope refused, Henry initiated the English Reformation, severing ties with the Catholic Church and establishing the Church of England with himself at its head.
+In 1533, Henry officially declared his marriage to Catherine null and void and married Anne.
+Catherine was banished from court and forced to spend the remainder of her life at Kimbolton Castle.
+She continued to style herself as the rightful queen, however, to the end.

 Anne Boleyn